RegisterFly

-RegisterFly was a New Jersey (U.S.) based internet hosting and domain name registrar that had their ICANN-accredited status terminated in March 2007.
+RegisterFly was a New Jersey (U.S.) based internet hosting service and domain registrar that had their ICANN-accredited status terminated in March 2007.

 History

 RegisterFly formerly acted as a reseller of the services of eNom, but became an accredited registrar in its own right in 2006 through the acquisition of "Top Class Names" sold to the company by Directi with Bhavin Turakhia completing the asset transfer.
 By February 2007, the company was registrar for approximately 2,000,000 domain names held by about 900,000 customers.
 Notable clients of RegisterFly included the government of Thailand, the Easter Seals charity, and pop star Michael Jackson.
 In 2007, ICANN launched an investigation of RegisterFly amid allegations of fraud.
 No lawsuits were initially filed between the governing domain body and the company; however, there was during this time a lawsuit between the company's two owners, CEO John Naruszewicz and Kevin Medina.
 RegisterFly's website went offline for a time, causing serious concern amongst registrant customers of RegisterFly.

 One user's support ticket history, including tickets closed without resolution.

 The incidents and lawsuit that then followed were the result of a feud between RegisterFly co-owners Kevin Medina and John Naruszewicz, who were at once both business and intimate partners.
 As problems at RegisterFly gained momentum, their ten-year-long business and romantic relationship abruptly came to an end.
 The lawsuit between the former partners alleged, among other matters, that Medina misappropriated corporate funds for personal use.
 However, the court ruled on March 8, 2007, in favor of Medina, stating that Naruszewicz had no ownership over RegisterFly.
 Medina resumed control over RegisterFly, but not before Naruszewicz published a public apology to customers on the company's web page.

 On March 28, 2007, U.S. District Court Judge William Osteen unsealed a class action lawsuit filed by Attorney E. Clarke Dummit against RegisterFly, eNom, and ICANN.
 The lawsuit alleges that RegisterFly systematically defrauded customers attempting to register or renew Internet domain names.